BowenFu/matchit.cpp/README.md

 We also support the Destructure Pattern for any types that define their own `get` function, (similar to `std::get` for `std::tuple`, `std::pair`, `std::array`).
 (It is not possible to overload a function in `std` namespace, we use ADL to look up available `get` functions for other types.)
 That is to say, in order to use Destructure Pattern for structs or classes, we need to define a `get` function for them inside the same namespace of the struct or the class. (`std::tuple_size` needs to be specialized as well.)

+Note the outermost `ds` inside pattern can be saved.
+That is to say, when pattern receives multiple parameters, they are treated as subpatterns of a ds pattern.

 ```C++
 #include "matchit.h"